 Use the inflation pressure recommended

-by the vehicle’s manufacturer, not the maximum
+by the vehicle’s manufacturer, not the

-pressure embossed on the tire’s sidewall.
+the tire’s sidewall.

 Check the sidewalls for